HaedronResearch/TimeBars.jl/README.md

 For a single-valued index, we just use the values themselves.
 For a multi-valued index, we use a `NamedTuple` / `StructArray{<:NamedTuple}` though this may change in the future.
 See the docstring for `IndexedBar` and `TimeBars.index` for more details.

 ### `Base.isvalid`
-* Caling `isvalid` on your concrete bar type will verify that your type validly implements the parent bar interface.
-You should always do this after defining your concrete type.
+* Caling `isvalid` on your struct bar type will verify that your type validly implements the parent bar interface.
+It is good practice to `@assert isvalid(MyBar)` after defining the struct type `MyBar`.
 * Calling `isvalid` on an instance of your bar will verify runtime attributes (can be slow).

 ### `Base.convert`
 `StructArray.jl`'s SOA memory layout makes it simple and efficient to convert between tables.
 #### Downconversions
-If one concrete bar type, `BarA`, is a subset of another concrete bar type, `BarB`, then `StructArray{BarB}`->`StructArray{BarA}` is free.
+If one struct bar type, `BarA`, is a subset of another struct bar type, `BarB`, then `StructArray{BarB}`->`StructArray{BarA}` is free.
 This allows us to define our methods which only need the fields of `BarA` and efficiently use them will all superset Bars like `BarB` (`Base.convert` still need to be explicitly called, but wrapper functions dont need to know anything about the content of `BarA` or `BarB`).

 #### Upconversions
 If you want to convert to a bar with more fields (`StructArray{BarA}`->`StructArray{BarB}`), then you need to define `Base.convert` methods for this purpose.
 This is also typically a cheap and easy operation with StructArrays.